jmeydam/queues/README.md

 * Service times: Use a geometric distribution as a discrete approximation of the exponential distribution.
-* Interpret a geometric random variable in terms of repeated independent trials with probability p_2 of success (again, a trial being, e.g., the flip of an unfair coin) until the first success.
+* Interpret a geometric random variable in terms of repeated independent trials with probability p_2 of success until the first success (again, a trial being, e.g., the flip of an unfair coin) .
 * Discrete time: Loop with one iteration being one time step.
 * In each iteration, use random number generator to generate arrivals with probability p_1 and departures with probability p_2.
 (Either one or